NimaSarajpoor/the-data-philomath/content/posts/faster-rfft-python/index.md

 conda install conda-forge::fftw
 ```

-And, the other dependencies can be installed when installing pyFFTW:
+And the other dependencies can be installed when installing pyFFTW:

 ```bash
 conda install conda-forge::pyfftw
 ```

 Now, we are ready to use pyFFTW!
-As stated in the [pyFFTW documentation](https://pyfftw.readthedocs.io/en/latest/source/tutorial.html#the-pyfftw-builders-functions), the easiest way to use pyFFTW is through the helper functions avaialble in the module `pyfftw.builders`.
+As stated in the [pyFFTW documentation](https://pyfftw.readthedocs.io/en/latest/source/tutorial.html#the-pyfftw-builders-functions), the easiest way to use pyFFTW is through the helper functions available in the module `pyfftw.builders`.
 The following code demonstrates how to use `pyfftw.builders` to perform RFFT on a real-valued array.
 This is based on [the example provided in the pyFFTW documentation](https://pyfftw.readthedocs.io/en/latest/source/pyfftw/builders/builders.html#module-pyfftw.builders).

 ```python
 import numpy as np